-Drums Have Featured In Every Civilisation
+5. Drums Have Featured In Every Civilisation

-There is no sustained period of time or civilisation that has risen, existed and fallen without being touched, in some way, by drums.
-They have been used in a wealth of ways: to announce celebrations, to declare war, to psyche up soldiers and to quicken the pace of movements of everyone from rowers to soldiers on the march.
+There is no sustained period of time or civilization that has risen, existed, and fallen without being touched, in some way, by drums.
+They have been used in a wealth of ways: to announce celebrations, to declare war, to psyche up soldiers, and to quicken the pace of movements of everyone from rowers to soldiers on the march.

 Another record was broken in 2019 when the Australian city of Stirling was determined to strike a blow for harmony and diversity.
 They succeeded in bringing together over 100 drummers of 77 different nationalities to play together for long enough to satisfy the Guinness Records judge.
 They succeeded and hold the title of ‘most nationalities in a drum circle‘.

 If you are feeling lethargic and dull, putting on some fast-paced music can perk you up, while if you are agitated and unsettled, the opposite will work too: calming you and restoring a slower, measured heartbeat.

-Our First Sound
+8. It’s Our First Sound

 As we gain shape and form, the first thing we become aware of is our mother’s heartbeat: a steady percussion that accompanies everything from that point until we are born.

-The Largest Drum Set
+9. The Largest Drum Set Has 340 Pieces

 He has been growing this drum set for over 40 years and it takes 4 people over 15 hours to set it all up!
 Temperato describes himself as an “agent of rhythm” and it’s clear to see why!

-Most Beats Per Minute
+10. The Most Beats Per Minute is 2,109

-Siddharth is a professional drummer from India and used an alternate single stroke sticking drum pattern with multiple stick bounces on each stroke to achieve the world record.
-However he did it, that is a highly impressive 35 beats per second!
+Siddharth is a professional drummer from India and used an alternate single-stroke sticking drum pattern with multiple stick bounces on each stroke to achieve the world record.
+However he did it; that is a highly impressive 35 beats per second!
 He achieved his record some years ago on Valentine’s Day in 2017, in plenty of time to get himself a comfortable place on this list of facts about drums.